ShadowCat117/CC-117/README.md

 This information is then used for features such as applying roles based on in-game status and finding the least active time period for a guild so you know the perfect time to attack them!

+The bot does have support for multiple Discord servers, however I am currently only testing the bot on my guild's server to ensure everything works smoothly before releasing an invite link.

 ## Commands

 The bot currently features 17 commands.